18-year-old Orosi girl arrested for distributing child pornography

 TULARE COUNTY, Calif.
-(KSEE) — A more than month long investigation led to a child pornography bust in Tulare County Wednesday.
+(KGPE) — A more than month long investigation led to a child pornography bust in Tulare County Wednesday.

 The sheriff’s office took 18-year-old Britney Vasquez into custody around 8 a.m. for allegedly creating social media accounts to share and receive child pornography.